kataring/line-simple-beacon-kotlin/README.md

-# LINE Simple Beacon Kotlin Sample Application
+# LINE Simple Beacon for Kotlin

+Sample Application for LINE Simple Beacon

 ### How to use